In addition to browsing the news and updates listed below, residents rely on the city's bimonthly newsletter as a primary source of city news.

 - Doga (dog yoga – bring a mat)

 - Rescue organizations

 - “Pup-arazzi” photo booth

 Attendees will have a chance to try Doga – dog yoga.
 Doga is a partner class for owners and their dogs.
 Participants should bring a yoga mat.

 The small dog race course will be open to all dogs weighing 20 pounds or less that want to race fellow canines of similar size.

 While the event is free, attendees should bring cash for vendors, products and food trucks.
-Hy-Vee, Mik Mart Ice Cream and lemonade vendors will be on site.
+Hy-Vee and Mik Mart Ice Cream will be on site.
 Attendees may also pick up a free Bark in the Park food scoop or tote bag, while supplies last.

 Dogs must be leashed at the event.
 Attendees may use the hashtag #PlymouthBarks to share photos of the fun and have a chance to be retweeted by the city.